 Greetings from Lake Trail Indigenous Education.
 We are excited to be working with your students this year and look forward to meeting you.

-As you have declared Indigenous Ancestry for your child(ren) we would like to welcome you, your family, and your child(ren) to Lake Trail’s Indigenous Education Program.
-The Indigenous Program is open to all students.
 Ancestry is determined on a voluntary basis through self-identification and includes Status, Non-Status, Metis or Inuit Ancestry.
-The Indigenous Program provides several supports that follow the four goals of the Indigenous Education Enhancement Agreement and is provided to enhance existing school programs.
+The Indigenous Education Program provides several supports that follow the four goals of the Indigenous Education Enhancement Agreement and is provided to enhance existing school programs.

-Over the next few weeks we will be contacting students in person at school to introduce ourselves and answer questions regarding the program.
 Please feel free to contact us at any time if you feel there is anything we can do to support your child(ren).
-Jenna is available for contact Monday to Friday during school hours and David is available on Tuesday, Wednesday and Friday.
-We can be reached by phone at 250-334-3168 ext.
-240, or via email at:
+Jenna is available for contact Monday to Friday during school hours.
+We can be reached by phone at 250-334-3168, or via email at:

 B.C.
 First Nations Textbook